 Despite the activism of some Members on these issues, many in Congress remained cautious about U.S. military involvement in the Balkans.
 The deployment of U.S. peacekeepers in Bosnia in 1995 and the air war in Kosovo in 1999 provoked heated debate in Congress, in part due to policy disagreements, in part due to partisan conflict between the Clinton Administration and a Republican-led Congress.
 However, despite sometimes harsh criticism, both military missions received full congressional funding.
 Nevertheless, concerns about the costs of open-ended missions led Congress to try several strategies to limit these uncertainties.
 These included pressing the Administration to set benchmarks for the deployments and to report on them.
 Congress also sought to limit U.S. engagement by pushing for greater burdensharing.
-As a result of legislation and congressional pressure, the U.S. aid and troop contributions in Bosnia and Kosovo were capped at no more than 15% of the total contributions of all countries.
+As a result of legislation and congressional pressure, the U.S.

-&lt;sup>14 For more information on terrorism in the Balkans, see CRS Report RL33012, Islamic Terrorism and the Balkans, by Steven Woehrel.
+&lt;sup>10 For more information on terrorism in the Balkans, see CRS Report RL33012, Islamic Terrorism and the Balkans, by Steven Woehrel.